shelleyolivia/learn-tutorials/mirror/03-create-post.md

 Traditional blogs use databases to persist a post.
 An author might write some content and publish it, which triggers a create action on the server that writes the data to the database.
 The database would have schema that define the data structure.
 For instance, we might have a **posts** table with columns for post id, content, and author id.

-The blockchain however is a bit different because it's decentralized.
+The blockchain, however, is a bit different because it's decentralized.
 Rather than writing to a specific database, we'll be leveraging a distributed system that can't be controlled by a central authority.

-## Arweave - Sustainable Onchain Storage
+## Sustainable, Decentralized Storage

-[Arweave](https://www.arweave.org/) is a decentralized network that allows users with extra storage space to provide that space as a storage to the network in exchange for economic incentives.
+[Arweave](https://www.arweave.org/) is a decentralized network that allows users with extra storage space to provide that space as storage to the network in exchange for economic incentives.
 Users looking to store data in a decentralized, secure, censorship-resistant way, can leverage the network to do so.
 Effectively, Arweave is the storage part of the stack for dApps.

 Arwaeve uses a technology called "blockweaves" to achieve this.
 Similar to a blockchain, which connects transactions in a main chain across blocks, blockweaves are connected blocks that contain data.
 One of the main differences is that rather than connect blocks as a singly linked list, blockweaves are more like graphs.